lit/lit/dev-docs/lit-labs-lifecycle.md

 3. Update lit.dev

    1. Remove labs labels, icons and warnings from lit.dev docs
-   2. Update the labs page to marks the package as graduated
+   2. Update the labs page to mark the package as graduated

 4. Cleanup GitHub